Memorial defensive back Jaylon Guilbeau reopens recruitment - Port Arthur News

 Memorial defensive back Jaylon Guilbeau reopens recruitment

-Memorial cornerback Jaylon Guilbeau reopened his recruiting and uncommitted to The University of Texas Thursday.
+Memorial cornerback Jaylon Guilbeau reopened his recruiting and uncommitted to The University of Texas on Thursday.

 Guilbeau, who is one of the state’s top defensive backs, committed to the University of Texas last fall.

 He committed to Texas when Tom Herman was the head coach of the program.
-Herman was fired at the end of the season and Alabama offensive coordinator Steve Sarkisian took over.
+Herman was fired at the end of last season, and Alabama offensive coordinator Steve Sarkisian took over.

-The defensive back recorded 40 tackles and four interceptions in his junior season.
+Guilbeau recorded 40 tackles and four interceptions in his junior season.

 Guilbeau has offers from some of the nations top programs like Texas A&M, TCU, LSU, Penn State, Michigan, USC and several others.

 “I would like to start off by thanking all of my friends, mentors, coaches and loved ones, but none of this would be possible without the trust in the lord,” Guilbeau said in a statement.
-“After careful consideration with my family and countless hours of prayer, I have decided that it is in my best interest to reopen my recruitment and decommit from the University of Texas…”
+“After careful consideration with my family and countless hours of prayer, I have decided that it is in my best interest to reopen my recruitment and de-commit from the University of Texas…”

 Memorial head coach Brian Morgan said he is focused on Guilbeau’s senior season.